mehmetcanakbay/pixijs-reversemask/README.md

 ### Notes

-Pixi got a new PR that added this feature which was merged into their dev branch 3 days ago (and I snatched his edited-shader code).
+- Pixi got a new PR that added this feature which was merged into their dev branch 3 days ago (and I snatched his edited-shader code).
 So this feature should be in future versions, but for now, you can use this.
+- WebGL only.